NVIDIA/deepops/docs/slurm-perf-cluster.md

    Update the NFS configuration.

    DeepOps configures NFS for sharing data and models across the cluster of nodes.
+NFS, or some sort of shared storage is important for multi-node deployments so that training data is accessible from all nodes.

    ```sh
    # Comment in the `nfs_exports` and `nfs_mounts` sections of `config/group_vars/all.yml`